sagemath/trac_to_gh/Issue 5644.md

 # Issue 5644: make it so escape make the introspection window in the notebook disappear

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5644

 Original creator: was